 Professor emeritus, New York State Agricultural Experiment Station, Cornell University

-Dr. Alan N. Lakso brings more than 45 years' experience in grape research and teaching to CUVEE.
+Alan N. Lakso brings more than 45 years of experience in grape research and teaching to CUVÉE.
 He earned a PhD in plant physiology in the Viticulture and Enology Department at the University of California, Davis, where he completed research on temperature effects on malic acid in wine grapes.
-Then, in 1973, he joined the Cornell University faculty at the New York State Agricultural Experiment Station in Geneva, New York.
+In 1973, he joined the Cornell University faculty at the New York State Agricultural Experiment Station in Geneva, New York.
 He retired (in title only) in 2014, but is still active as professor emeritus in lecturing, continuing research, and working with the wine industry.

 Lakso's research emphasizes integrating vine development with environmental and cultural influences as they affect vine performance and grape/wine quality.
 He has collaborated with flavor chemists on the ways in which climate and terroir affect grape and wine characteristics.
 Climate change and developing new technologies for the vineyard are areas of continuing interest.